worldbank/metadata-editor/docs/template-manager/table.md

 The schema description is available at http://dev.ihsn.org/nada/api-documentation/catalog-admin/index.html#tag/Tables

+Information on the metadata elements can be found in the SChema Guide at https://mah0001.github.io/schema-guide/chapter08.html.

 ## Anatomy of a table

 The figure below, adapted from LabWrite Resources (https://labwrite.ncsu.edu/res/gh/gh-tables.html), provides an illustration of what statistical tables typically look like.
 The main parts of a table are highlighted.
 They provide a content structure for the metadata schema we use in the Metadata Editor.

 ![image](https://user-images.githubusercontent.com/35276300/216686104-25d21426-28f8-43c3-8830-e2b8a466b8cd.png)

 ## Creating a new project